ColorlibHQ/fancybox-for-wordpress/readme.txt

 = Demo =

-You can see the plugin working on [my blog](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/) although there's nothing amazing to see, just a FancyBox simple implementation, that's the point ;) You can take a look at the code if you're curious, though.
+You can see the plugin working on [this blog](http://plugins.josepardilla.com/fancybox-for-wordpress/) although there's nothing amazing to see, just a FancyBox simple implementation, that's the point ;) You can take a look at the code if you're curious, though.

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 3.0.1 =
+* Updated: Localization catalog updated.
+* Updated: Spanish localization.
+* Fixed: Minor change in settings page that may fix options page being invisible in some cases.

+= 3.0.0 =
+* New: Fancybox v1.3.4 support This includes many new options, like title position.
+* New: Additional FancyBox Calls option that lets the user write their own additional code to use FancyBox on specific areas of the blog, like email subscription buttons, login, etc.
+* New: Revert settings button added to options page.
+When pressed, a confirmation dialog will appear.
+* New: Improvements in options page, irrelevant settings (settings that depend on a disabled setting) will hide on real time, meaning a cleaner look in the options page.
+* Updated: New cleaner code to select thumbnails on which to apply the fancbox script.
+* Updated: Many parts of plugins rewriten with many improvements in code.
+* Updated: Options are now serialized into a single row in the database.
+* Fixed: Plugin should be SSL friendly from now on.
+* Fixed: Do not call jQuery option in troubleshooting section didn't work if easing was enabled.
+* Fixed: Load at footer options should work better now.
+* Fixed: CSS external files now addded with wp_enqueue_style().
+* Fixed: has_cap error: User level value for options page removed, using role now instead.
+Thanks to [vonkanehoffen](http://wordpress.org/support/topic/plugin-fancybox-for-wordpress-has_cap-fix).
+* Removed: jQuery "noConflict" Mode option removed bacause jQuery bundled with WordPress always used noConflict.
+* Removed: Base64 data ("data:image/gif;base64,AAAA") in left and right fancybox link's backgrounds: It didn't seem to be working and it is usually regarded as suspicious code, so it has been removed.

 = 2.7.5 =
 * Fixed: Callback arguments are no longer added as "null" when they are not set in options page.